stephanie-wang/ray/benchmarks/README.md

     ![](https://github.com/stephanie-wang/lineage-stash-artifact/blob/master/data/streaming/latency-32-workers.png "Latency")

+    To produce these plots from your own run, pass in the new directory that you created with all of the CSV files.
+    You should see a window pop up with the plots.
+    Alternatively, you can pass in a pathname to save the results as, with the `--save-filename` option.
+    For example:
+    ```bash
+    python plot_latency_cdf.py \
+        --directory $RAY_HOME/benchmarks/cluster-scripts/streaming-4-workers
+        --save-filename latency-4-workers.png
+    ```

+5. (5min) Plot the recovery results!
-    To plot the results from the recovery experiment:
+    To plot the example results from the recovery experiment:
     ```bash
     cd lineage-stash-artifact/data/streaming
     tar -xzvf 4-workers.tar.gz